jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-08.md

 the extremes is equal to the product of the means, we may, when the three first terms are known, find the fourth from them.
-Thus, let the three first terms be 24:15∷40 to the fourth term : here, as the product of the means is 600, the fourth term multiplied by the first, that is by 24, must also make 600; consequently, by dividing 600 by 24 the quotient 25 will be the fourth term required, and the whole
+Thus, let the three first terms be 24:15∷40 to the fourth term: here, as the product of the means is 600, the fourth term multiplied by the first, that is by 24, must also make 600; consequently, by dividing 600 by 24 the quotient 25 will be the fourth term required, and the whole